 Tropes associated with Gordov:

 Other secondary characters residing in the present.
 In the third timeline they Matsuri, Kagetora, Ian, Lan and Haruhiko form a Five-Man Band of their own, led by Matsuri.

 A famous concert pianist and former Psyren drifter.
 She taught Sakurako everything she knows about PSI, and taught Hiryuu and Ageha as well.
 Possesses very powerful telekinesis, and is well-connected to over Psychicers who haven't been to Psyren.
 Matsuri has tested much about Psyren, and is probably the leading expert on it before the DVD is discovered.
-She tries to have Nemesis Q add points to her card, but her request is denied until Q decides to put one more point on as a thank-you to Ageha
+She tries to have Nemesis Q add points to her card, but her request is denied until Q decides to put one more point on as a thank-you to Ageha.

 In the first through third timelines, Matsuri starts researching the cause of Psyren on her own when Ageha and the others don't come back from the future, which leads her to the Grigori research facility.
 She's ravaged by a powerful PSI virus (later revealed to be Yusaka's handiwork), and is unconscious until well after the Day of Revolution.
 She and Kagetora fight off the W.I.S.E. in order for survivors to escape, and don't make it out alive.